FbW-E01/TeamOne-StringsObjects/README.md

 ## Object functions:

-6. Write a JavaScript function to sort the following array of objects by title value.
+6. Function to sort the following array of objects by title value.

 ```js
 var library = [